Sz0gun/learn-2-learn/README.md

 1. **Development**:
    - Continue developing the core features for text and image extraction from PDFs.
-   - Implement OpenAI integration to provide dynamic quiz questions and feedback.
+   - Implement OpenAI or Transformers integration to provide dynamic quiz questions and feedback.
    - Work on integrating the Text-to-Speech feature.

 2. **Testing**: